-51. The NSMP is funded and managed by the Government.
+- 51. The NSMP is funded and managed by the Government.
 This government ownership ensures long-term political, financial and institutional support and allows WFP to plan the timely phase-out of activities as the Government increases its capacity to finance and manage an enhanced NSMP.
-School meals pilot projects developed by WFP will focus on fostering revenue- generating opportunities for smallholder farmers in rural areas by consolidating their participation in the school meals supply chain, which will continue after WFP's withdrawal.
-WFP will advocate and provide policy advice to put in place improved regulatory frameworks that formalize the links between smallholder farmers and the school meals supply chain as a means of ensuring continuation after WFP withdraws.
+School meals pilot projects developed by WFP will focus on fostering revenue-generating opportunities for smallholder farmers in rural areas by consolidating their participation in the school meals supply chain, which will continue after WFP's withdrawal.
 The promotion of community participation will include encouraging local participation in the implementation of and decision-making for school meals programmes, with a particular focus on including women.
-WFP will strive to advance gender equality and women's empowerment throughout all its activities as a prerequisite for achieving SDG 2 and enabling WFP's exit.
+WFP will strive to advance gender equality and women's empowerment throughout all its activities as a prerequisite for achieving SDG 2 and enabling WFP's exit. - 52.
+During the first three years of the CSP (2018-2020), WFP will support the Government's roll-out and implementation of the central kitchen pilot projects and school gardens and the upgrading of selected school canteens, including through targeted co-financing of infrastructure and equipment costs.
+In the final two years (2021-2022), WFP will scale down these activities and focus its efforts on strengthening regulatory frameworks and tools in the areas of governance, targeting, cost-efficiency, the nutritional quality and safety of school meals and monitoring and evaluation, as well as on supporting the potential replication of the central kitchen model at the national level with government ownership and funding.

-23 Available at: http://fscluster.org/sites/default/files/documents/wfp_aap_strategy_2016-21_0.pdf.
+&lt;sup>23 Available at: http://fscluster.org/sites/default/files/documents/wfp\aap\strategy\2016-21\0.pdf.